Sexual economics

 Sexual economics theory is a highly controversial hypothesis found in the field of evolutionary psychology.
 The theory purports to relate to how male and female participants think, feel, behave and give feedback during sex or relevant sexual events.
 This theory states that the thinking, preferences and behavior of men and women follow the fundamental economic principles.
 It was proposed by psychologists Roy Baumeister and Kathleen Vohs.

-Sexual economics theory enjoyed support from some in the fields of social psychology and evolutionary psychology during the 2000s, but is now regarded by many as an outmoded fringe theory based on outdated western stereotypes of gender which do not replicate cross-culturally.
+Sexual economics theory enjoyed support from some in the fields of social psychology and evolutionary psychology, but some aspects of it have also been criticized by others for their reliance on outdated western stereotypes of gender that do not replicate cross-culturally.

 Definitions

 Baumeister's proposal defines sex as a marketplace deal according to the highly controversial maxim (sometimes associated with a paraphrase of Donald Symons) that sexuality is "something that women have and men want".
 Baumeister claims that sex is a resource that women hold overall.
 According to this claim, women hold on to their bodies until they receive enough motivation to give them up, such as love, commitment, time, attention, caring, loyalty, respect, happiness and money from another party.
 On the other side, men are the ones who offer the resources that entice women into sex.

 Sexual economics is based on social exchange theory: it alleges that people are willing to give up something if they can get in exchange what they believe will benefit them more.
 The theory rests on the belief that typically one party is more eager to exchange resources for what the other party holds, thus causing a bargaining power imbalance.
 At this point, the party who is less willing to exchange what they have has a higher control in this relationship.
 In the example of a sexual relationship, if one side wants to have sexual intercourse less than the other, he or she can hold out until a more attractive offer is made.
 In the classic formulation of this theory based on western gender and sexual stereotypes, women are constructed as having a lower libido than men, and therefore are the ones who "hold out" and extract resources from men as a form of manipulation.
 This apparent modern and western trend is retroprojected onto previous times and non-western societies by many evolutionary psychologists, despite little to no evidence justifying such retroprojection and a great deal of evidence against it.

 In the view of Mark Regnerus, the economic perspective is clear.
 The behavior he analyzed in the market place states that the majority rule is a political principle that often works in human society, but sex is an exception and minority rules work are applicable.